samuelhegner/Journey_3.0/README.md

 ![alt text](Screenshots/Ourea&#32;-&#32;RopeBurn.gif "Puzzle Gif")

 ### Scene Loading
 Ourea is playable from start to finish, without a loading screen once the game started.
 This was due to the game long-shot approach, which meant that the camera would not cut throughout the entire game.
 This meant that Ourea required an additive scene loading strategy.
-The game was split into 11 sections mad up of a total of 35 scenes.
+The game was split into 11 sections made up of a total of 35 scenes.
 These were loaded in, mid gameplay, whenever the player progressed to them and unloaded when the player was unable to backtrack to them.

 ![alt text](Screenshots/GameScenes.png)